Repaying Student Loans While Saving for Retirement

 Another item to include in your budget is retirement saving.
 If your employer offers a match program, make sure you’re enrolled.
 Matching programs allow employers to match a percentage of an employee’s contribution into their 401(k) as an incentive to participate.
 If you can, make sure you’re maximizing the matching amount to ensure you’re getting as much money as possible for retirement.
 Learn more about matching here.

 If you don’t have a 401(k) or employer match options, consider opening an Individual Retirement Account – also known as an IRA.
-These accounts can be opened online and are easily managed by the participant.
-Both Traditional and Roth IRAs allow individuals to contribute up to $6,500 annually in 2023, which can make a big difference in your retirement preparedness.
+These accounts can be opened online and are easily managed by the participant, which can make a big difference in your retirement preparedness.
 The Internal Revenue Service (IRS) changes the contribution maximums from year to year, so make sure you understand the changes, if there are any, at the start of every year.

 To understand retirement goals and how much money you need to save, view Slavic401k’s calculator library, which includes calculators to help you with retirement planning, contribution forecasting, and more.